GeoscienceAustralia/galileoQC/README.md

 # AirGravQC

 AirGravQC is a python package to check the quality of the airborne gravity dataset delivered by suppliers.

+## Normal Installation

+For installations on PCs running Win10, Win11, macos, Debian, Fedora, or Ubuntu.

+It is recommended that a MiniConda environment be set up for AirGravQC with the current versions of python and pip.

 Installation is known to work using pip: